 The UCI Libraries.
 The Yi Dynasty Annals: A Book Display.
 May-August 1999.
-Item from the UCI Libraries East Asian Collection Archive.

 b.
 This 400-volume set was shipped from the capital of North Korea to its Embassy in Bejing, before eventually being routed to the UCI Libraries.
 In addition to the Hangul version, the UCI Libraries also owns a complete Hanja version in 49 volumes that was published in South Korea.